 If there was unacceptable behaviour that endangered the aircraft, passengers or crew, then legally a Captain in command can decide to remove a passenger.
 Currently EASA (European Union Aviation Safety Agency) and IATA recommend the wearing of masks on airlines.

-In the USA, no federal law requires airline passengers to wear masks.
-As far as I am aware it is not currently (August 13th 2020) a legal requirement by aviation authorities.
-But in the USA, airline passengers, including a 3 year old with autism have been removed for not being able to wear a mask.
+In the USA, federal law since January 2021 requires airline passengers to wear masks unless they are under two years old.
+Previously, in the USA, airline passengers, including a 3 year old with autism have been removed for not being able to wear a mask.

-This is because airlines can make their own rules in some cases, and most US airlines are following the USA CDC guidelines.
-This states,
+This is because airlines could make their own rules in some cases, and although most US airlines were following the USA CDC guidelines. which are ,

 “Children 2 years and older should wear a mask over their nose and mouth when in public settings where it’s difficult to practice social distancing.
 This is an additional public health measure people should take to reduce the spread of COVID-19 in addition to (not instead of) the other everyday preventive actions listed above.”